Decatur Premises Liability Lawyer

 In Georgia, property owners and those responsible for maintaining a property may be held liable if someone is injured due to unsafe conditions.
 Liability depends on the circumstances of the accident and who was responsible for maintaining the premises.

-Homeowners also have a responsibility to keep their property safe for guests.
-This includes fixing broken steps, securing pets, and warning visitors of potential dangers.
-If someone is injured due to an obvious hazard that the homeowner failed to address, they could be held responsible.
-However, liability may be limited if the injured person was trespassing or acting recklessly.
+Homeowners are responsible for keeping their property safe for guests, including fixing hazards, securing pets, and warning of known dangers.
+Liability may be limited if the injured person was trespassing or acting recklessly.

 What Compensation Can You Recover in a Premises Liability Claim?